Aarti Sequeira: Food Network career

 Sequeira published a cookbook called Aarti Paarti: An American Kitchen with an Indian Soul, which was published in 2014 by Grand Central Publishing and became a Top 10-ranked Indian cookbook on Amazon.
 She called the book an extension of both her Aarti Party show and the family recipe books her mother made in her youth, and said she hoped the book would be a "gateway drug to Indian food" for non-Indian readers.
 Her favorite recipe from the book was the ground beef dish keema, which she said she makes for her own family every two weeks.
 Los Angeles Times food writer Russ Parsons praised the books fun approach to cooking, writing: "there is so much joy in her food that you can't help but smile when reading her recipes".

+In 2015, Sequeira began writing a recurring food column for the Associated Press, 'World's Fare,' making her the first Asian woman and first immigrant, non-citizen to become a nationally syndicated AP columnist.
 Sequeira was working on a new cookbook as of August 2022.
 Sequeira also released a book My Family Recipe Journal: With Prayers and Scriptures, inspired by her recipe journals previously made by herself and her mother.
 She intended for the book to allow others to document their own culinary traditions and flavors.
 Published by DaySpring, the book is color-coded and divided into 10 sections, with rooms for eight recipes in each part.
 Sequeira has been a guest on several talk shows, including The Today Show, The Talk, The Dr. Oz Show, The Nate Berkus Show, and Home & Family.

 Personal life

 Aarti Sequeira has been married to actor Brendan "Bren" McNamara since 2003.
 The two met when they were both attending Northwestern University, where McNamara majored in theater studies.
 They lived in Mid City, Los Angeles as of 2013, and the family moved to Raleigh, North Carolina in 2020.

 Sequeira and her husband have two daughters, Eliyah and Moses Marigold.
 She suffered from post-partum depression after giving birth to Eliyah, and the experience led her to become an advocate for women suffering from post-natal mood disorders.
 She has been involved with the organization Postpartum Support International.

-Sequeira is a Catholic and is devoutly religious.
+Sequeira is a Christian and is devoutly religious.
 In addition to cooking, Sequeira likes improvisational theatre and has taken classes for it, which she said helped give her the courage to post her original cooking videos online.
 She also enjoys music, Middle Eastern dance, and visiting art galleries.
 She is active on the social media network Instagram.